webmiddle/webmiddle/packages/webmiddle-service-parallel/README.md

 In the other end, if the child returns a promise, then such promise will be added to a pool and the next child will be executed immediately.

-The service resolves with a JSON resource whose content is an object `<resource name, resource>`, where the resource names are extracted directly from the resources returned by the children.
+The service resolves with a `x-webmiddle-type` resource whose content is an object `<resource name, resource>`, where the resource names are extracted directly from the resources returned by the children.